-The actions needed, whether large or small, share a similar result: they provide us with a feeling of joy, which then we want to replicate in order to feel good again, thus creating a reinforcing loop.
+The actions needed, whether large or small, share a similar result: they provide us with a feeling of joy, which then we want to replicate to feel good again, thus creating a reinforcing loop.
 Interestingly, we tend to think that we need to take care of ourselves first, before helping others, but the facts show that when we do small acts of kindness for others, we feel much better ourselves.

-With this in mind, what are some new experiments you can try?
-What are some different things for the greater good that you already did, and perhaps could repeat, do regularly, or improve?
-Which of your natural gifts and skills could you put into service for the greater good, in a cause for which you have a passion?
+With this in mind, what are some experiments you are willing to try?
+What are some things for the greater good that you have already done, and perhaps could repeat, do regularly, or improve?

-Don't get intimidated by grandiose words like 'changing the world" or having a life mission or purpose.
-In fact, each small action of kindness has already an impact that we may never be able to imagine.
-That is also changing the world, one interaction at a time.
+Don't be intimidated by lofty phrases like "changing the world" or having a life's mission or purpose.
+In fact, each small act of kindness comes with an impact that we may never be able to imagine.
+That also changes the world, one positive interaction at a time.